 These ropes, or lariats, are one of our best and longest-selling items.
 They've got the beauty and elegance of pearls in an easy, everyday style.
-All are made with metallic leather, which elevates the casual look.
+These are made with thin metallic leather, which elevates the casual look.

 Women of all ages love them, since there are so many ways to wear them, and the "wrap" style is on-trend.
 This makes them a great gift -- as well as a practical item for your jewellery box.
 You'll receive the card, pictured above, which shows different ways to wear it.

 Although the ropes can be worn many ways, most women are drawn to wearing them either as a bracelet or a necklace.

 This listing is for thin leather, which works best as a necklace because of the way it falls.
 As a bracelet, it works best stacked.

 Thick leather comes in regular or large pearls.
 With regular pearls ($95), it works best as a bracelet, because it has more presence.
 With large pearls ($165), it's equally good as a bracelet or necklace.

 We also make lariats in suede, wears equally well as a bracelet or necklace, whether with large ($165) or regular ($95) pearls.
 The look is more organic than metallic leather cord, but because of the colours we offer (black or very dark brown), it's still chic.